Help your students understand the different characteristics and rules of quadrilaterals with this FREE quadrilateral bingo game.

 It is incredibly easy to make, and light bulbs started flashing very brightly as we worked on the chart.

 We began by writing all the shapes down one side, and all the characteristics across the top.
 We then proceeded to go through each shape and put in x under the characteristics that they exhibit.

-This type of conversation continued with the other shapes, and I finally wasn’t getting furrowed eyebrows when I asked those weird questions about is a square a rectangle.
+This type of conversation continued with the other shapes, and I finally wasn’t getting furrowed eyebrows when I asked those weird questions about what is a square or a rectangle.

 Now it was time to practice this knowledge N was finally beginning to understand.
 And you know, there isn’t a better way to practice than by playing games.

-Bingo is a pretty common game, so I won’t bore you with all the details of how to play.
+Bingo is a pretty common game, so I won’t bore you with all the details of how to play it.
 But…here are a few things you need to know.

 *This post contains affiliate links for your convenience and comes at no extra cost to you.

 Directions…and a little difference about Quadrilateral Bingo